opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 </div>

 Important notes concerning the scratch space:
-* You will need to run the ```canfar_setup_scratch``` command every time you launch a new VM instance from OpenStack.
+* The ```canfar_setup_scratch``` command needs to be run every time a new VM instance is launched
 * When the VM runs in batch mode, the scratch directory will be setup automatically in a different directory for each batch job, which is NOT `/mnt/scratch` (see below).

-Next, we enter the scratch directory, download an astronomical image from CADC of the CFHT Megaprime there, and detect the sources with `SExtractor`.
+Next, enter the scratch directory, download an astronomical image from CADC of the CFHT Megaprime there, and detect the sources with our newly installed software.
 Here we take the default configuration of `SExtractor` and decide to only output the positions and magnitudes of the detected sources.

 <div class="shell">